brettwooldridge/HikariCP/README.md

 or not will depend largely on your application and database.  *Default: false*

 :arrow_right:``dataSource``<br/>
-This property is only available via programmatic configuration.
+This property is only available via programmatic configuration or IoC container.
 This property allows you to directly set the instance of the ``DataSource`` to be wrapped by the pool, rather than having HikariCP construct it via reflection.
 This can be useful in some dependency injection frameworks.
 When this property is specified, the ``dataSourceClassName`` property and all DataSource-specific properties will be ignored.